Preparing the Landscape for Summer Stress

 - By reducing the amount that you mow, less water is lost due to evaporation.

-- Water lawns deeply and infrequently to force the roots to go deeper in search of water and by doing so create a more drought-tolerant lawn.
+- Water lawns deeply and infrequently to force the roots to go deeper in search of water and by doing so creates a more drought-tolerant lawn.

 - Watering during the cool part of the day reduces evaporation and allows more water to reach the roots.